Prelude: Prelude

 Hymn

-Lord, you give the great
+Lord, you give the great commission:

 "Heal the sick and preach the word."